The World’s Always Been Ending: A. C. Wise’s “Venice Burning”

 Recent Comments

-- vinsentient on Here’s What’s Going On With the Edge of Tomorrow Sequel 4 mins ago

-- James Davis Nicoll on Five Sword-Wielding Women in SFF 15 mins ago
+- Philippa Chapman on Five Sword-Wielding Women in SFF 2 hours ago

-- Monica on Isn’t It Necromantic? — Introducing the Gideon the Ninth Reread 26 mins ago
+- Kirth Girthsome on The World’s Always Been Ending: A. C. Wise’s “Venice Burning” 3 hours ago

+- jd on Harbinger of Hope: A Beginning at the End by Mike Chen 3 hours ago

-- templar on A Thousand Years Later — Prince Caspian: The Return to Narnia 29 mins ago
+- Skallagrimsen on A Thousand Years Later — Prince Caspian: The Return to Narnia 4 hours ago

-- tjareth on Star Trek: The Next Generation Rewatch: “Chain of Command, Part I” 42 mins ago

-- nth on Read Chapter Three of Docile by K. M. Szpara 42 mins ago